Diagnosis and Treatment of Hand and Wrist Sprains in Wake County

 Symptoms of Hand and Wrist Sprains

 A sprained hand or wrist is very painful, especially when you move it.
-Other common symptoms may include:
+If you experience wrist pain after an accident or sports injury, we recommend scheduling an appointment with an orthopedic specialist so you can receive a proper diagnosis and treatment plan.
+Other common symptoms of wrist sprains include:

 After discussing your medical history and general health, your doctor will ask about any previous injuries to your hand or wrist.
 Then, your doctor will carefully examine your wrist, hand, and arm to determine where it hurts and to check how it moves.
 Tenderness in certain areas may be indicative of a broken bone.
 Your doctor may order imaging tests, such as an X-ray, to help confirm the diagnosis.
 Possible tests include:

-- X-ray.
-Although an X-ray will not show the ligaments themselves, it can suggest a ligament injury if the wrist bones do not line up correctly.
+- X-ray: Although an X-ray will not show the ligaments themselves, the results can suggest a ligament injury if the wrist bones do not line up correctly.
 An X-ray can also help your doctor rule out a broken bone.

-- MRI or CT scan.
-If more information is needed, an MRI or CT scan may also be ordered.
+- MRI or CT scan: If more information regarding your injury is needed, an MRI or CT scan may also be ordered.
 These tests create images of your ligaments and tendons so your doctor can check the severity of your injury.

 Treatment for a hand and wrist sprain depends on the severity of the injury.
 At home, you can treat a mild wrist sprain using the RICE method:

 Raleigh Orthopaedic Clinic provides comprehensive care for all manner of hand and wrist injuries and conditions, including hand and wrist sprains.
-Our hand surgeons work closely with our on-site Certified Hand Therapists to ensure you get the best treatment possible.
+Our hand surgeons work closely with our on-site Certified Hand Therapists to ensure that you receive the best care possible.
+We proudly work with athletes and patients of all ages to help them get back to doing what they love.
 For more information or to schedule an appointment in Wake County, contact us today.